xmengkinaxis/CPP/System Design Interview Checklist.md

 Method:
-1. Horizontal partitioning (range based partitioning, Data Sharding) put different rows into different tables: Pros: statically in a predictable manner; Cons: unbalanced servers or hotspots, higher latencies, and unavailability) e.g. Key-based (Hash) sharding; Range-based Sharding; Directory-Based Sharding (Dynamic Sharding)(by using a lookup table if the number is fixed)
+1. Horizontal partitioning (range based partitioning, Data Sharding) put different rows into different tables: Pros: statically in a predictable manner; Cons: unbalanced servers or hotspots, higher latencies, and unavailability) e.g. Key-based (Hash) sharding; Range-based Sharding; Directory-Based Sharding (Dynamic Sharding)(by using a lookup table if the number is fixed) <br>
-1.1 Hash-based Partitioning -> overloaded partition -> Consistent Hashing; Pros:evenly and randomly distribution, minimize hotspot, speed up the rebalancing process after adding or removing nodes, easier for clusters with heterogeneous machines; Cons: need to ask all and then aggregate the results
+	1. Hash-based Partitioning -> overloaded partition -> Consistent Hashing; Pros:evenly and randomly distribution, minimize hotspot, speed up the rebalancing process after adding or removing nodes, easier for clusters with heterogeneous machines; Cons: need to ask all and then aggregate the results
-1.2 Range, list, hash partitioning; and combined partitioning (partition, and sub-partition); (partition based on the maximum capacity of the server); Pro: static and a predictable manner; Con: unbalanced
+	2. Range, list, hash partitioning; and combined partitioning (partition, and sub-partition); (partition based on the maximum capacity of the server); Pro: static and a predictable manner; Con: unbalanced
-1.3 Directory Based Partitioning: a loosely coupled approach; the lookup/dictionary server that holds the mappings between each tuple key to its DB server.
+	3. Directory Based Partitioning: a loosely coupled approach; the lookup/dictionary server that holds the mappings between each tuple key to its DB server.
 Pros: changing without an impact on the application

 Criteria: (hash, range, RR, composite)
 a.
 Key or Hash-based partitioning; hash some key attributes of the storing entities to the partition number; consistent hashing to create a uniform distribution/allocation